idsia-robotics/hazard-detection/README.md

     datasets, we study the performance of an anomaly detection approach based on autoencoders operating at different scales.

-To appear at the [23rd TAROS Conference](https://ukaeaevents.com/23rd-taros/)
+To appear at the [23rd TAROS 2022 Conference](https://ukaeaevents.com/23rd-taros/)

-DOI: TODO
+DOI: Coming Soon

-ArXiv: TODO
+ArXiv: Coming Soon

 ### <em>An Outlier Exposure Approach to Improve Visual Anomaly Detection Performance for Mobile Robots.</em>
+Dario Mantegazza, Alessandro Giusti, Luca Maria Gambardella and Jerome Guzzi

     We consider the problem of building visual anomaly detection systems for mobile robots.
 Standard anomaly detection models are trained using large datasets composed only of non-anomalous data.
 However, in robotics applications, it is often the case